 If You Are Facing Spousal Abuse Charges, Contact Our Skilled Salt Lake City Domestic Violence Defense Attorneys

 If the crime you have been charged with is classified as a domestic violence offense, you could face enhanced penalties and serious repercussions like being forced out of your home.
-At Overson Law, PLLC, our skilled criminal defense lawyers have years of experience working with clients across Utah charged with domestic violence to get their charges downgraded or dismissed.
+At Overson & Bugden, our skilled St. George criminal defense lawyers have years of experience working with clients across Utah charged with domestic violence to get their charges downgraded or dismissed.
 For a free consultation, call us today at (801) 758-2287.